- Log-on to the network with your own user-name and password.

 Q: I do not have an anti-virus program installed on my computer, does the college have a free one I can use?

-A: The college does not provide anti-virus software for students, but Microsoft Security Essentials is free for student use.
-It is relatively effective and easy to use.
-We recommend ESET Anti-Virus if you can afford it.
+A: The college does not provide anti-virus software for students, but BitDefender has a version that is free for student use.
+It is quite effective and easy to use.
+We recommend ESET Anti-Virus or the regular version of BitDefender if you can afford it.

 Q: How do I know I have spyware on my computer?